 Thanks for visiting my website.
 I’d love to hear what you think about anything I post.
 It takes courage to commit a large portion of your time to practising the craft of writing – but at last I’m ready to do this.
 In 2019 my debut novel was published.
 I’ve also published some short stories in magazines and anthologies, including my writing group’s anthology, Every Second Tuesday, and I’ve won some awards.

 I love reading and keep an annotated log of the books I read.
 From time to time I post reviews of books I’ve found especially interesting.
 I attend a lot of concerts and plays, so there are reviews of some of these, although in 2020 the opportunities to go out to concerts and the theatre were very limited.

 Playing the oboe was once a driving passion for me – now that has been taken over by writing.
-But nevertheless, I love to play chamber music and recently I’ve had a go at jazz – more usually the province of clarinet or saxophone.
+I played my last note on the oboe in December 2019.
 Here I am playing Bach with my group, Trio con Brio.

 In the past I’ve spent hours and hours practising – years ago I took out a diploma in performance from the Victorian College of the Arts.
 Now I think that the acquired discipline of music practice has helped me to write.
 Some writing is like practising scales.